OpenWebAdvocacy/website/src/posts/owa-eu-dma-submission-apple-ipados.md

 * The distinction between iOS and iPadOS is only skin deep.

-For most of the history of the iPad, iOS was it’s Operating System, and the launch schedules and differences in feature sets have not substantially diverged [since the 2019 marketing change](https://en.wikipedia.org/wiki/IPadOS#History).
+For most of the history of the iPad, iOS was it’s operating system, and the launch schedules and differences in feature sets have not substantially diverged [since the 2019 marketing change](https://en.wikipedia.org/wiki/IPadOS#History).

 * The cross-device impacts of Apple’s wealthier customer base influence technology choices and investments far in excess of the install base.
 Discounting the network effects of the iOS/iPadOS App Store-based logic of software development and distribution is to focus on the trees, rather than the forest.